Holmview railway station

-Holmview railway station is a park and ride suburban railway station in Queensland, Australia on the Beenleigh line.
-Despite the name, it is one of two stations serving the Logan City suburb of Beenleigh, the other being Beenleigh station.
+Homview is a railway station operated by Queensland Rail on the Beenleigh line.
+It opened in 1887 and serves the Logan suburb of Beenleigh.
+It is a ground level station, featuring one island platform with two faces.

 History

 Holmview station opened in 1885 as Holme View.
 It was named Holme View because it had a view of the Loganholme area.
 The station was renamed Holmview shortly afterwards.
 In March 1987, the station was relocated to its current location.
 It served as the terminus of the Beenleigh line for the next year until the new Beenleigh station opened in March 1988.
 On 21 April 1992, a second platform opened as part of the duplication of the line.

 Services

 Holmview station is served by all stops Beenleigh line services from Beenleigh to Bowen Hills and Ferny Grove.